-The effect of response options on categorical perception and categorization beyond the binary (Extremely provisional title)
+The effect of response options on categorical perception and categorization beyond the binary ( provisional title)

 Social categories may feel like both essential and natural part of the world, and are often treated as such by social psychologists, but scholars within a social constructivist framework have argued that they arise out of discourse, and are subject to continued construction and reconstruction (Focault, Butler).
 Because discourse is all-encompassing, efforts by scholars to measure and quantify these phenomena unavoidably reproduce these categories to some extent.
 This is especially true for sex/gender, which is already a highly contested social category.
 It is possible to present gender as being a binary consisting of just the categories of women and men, which is the dominant view in society, or to present gender as being more open, which is a counter-narrative being pushed by LGBTQ people and activists.
 In this study, we aimed to investigate how gender categorisation questions which more or less strongly imply that gender is binary impact binary perception of gender.